stfc/PSyclone/doc/developer_guide/transformations.rst

 ``read_from_device_*`` and ``write_to_device_*`` function pointers.
-In the current implementation it does a just-when-is-needed synchronous data transfer using a single command queue which can bottleneck the OpenCL performance is there are many I/O operations.
+In the current implementation it does a just-when-is-needed synchronous data transfer using a single command queue which can bottleneck the OpenCL performance if there are many I/O operations.

 ArrayRange2LoopTrans